Free Evaluation Checklist:

 Some DMPs offer greater access to extensive data networks than others.
 When researching DMPs, look for a platform that offers a network of top consumer data brokers and access to billions of profiles.
 Some big data names include CoreLogic, Acxiom, Experian, Google, and Oracle.

-Does the platform allow you to build complex lookalike audiences based on a combination of unique attributes?
+Does the platform allow you to build complex look-a-like audiences?

 A lookalike or similar audience is a group of users on one network who resemble another group of members in some way.
 Marketers use them to reach potential customers who are similar to their existing customers.
 This capability allows marketers to get more value from their advertising dollars by filtering their ads based on a potential customer’s location in their journey towards a purchase.
 Look for a platform that allows you to layer deep data insights such as interests, intent signals, behaviors, demographics, and media consumption data.

-Can the platform match the identity links of anonymized individuals with data from multiple devices?
+Can the platform match identities across multiple media devices?

 Identity links can help marketers understand the media habits of your customers across multiple channels by matching your anonymized audience data with household level media consumption data such as TV viewership, mobile app usage and online web browsing behaviors.
 Find out how extensive the platform’s third-party data network is for matching device IDs.